ERGlass/lrcde.dev/ReadMe.md

 ```{r}
 devtools::install_github("ERGlass/lrcde.dev", build_vignettes=TRUE)
 ```

-LRCDE package performs cell type-specific differential expression analysis provided three components:

-1. `het.matrix` - A heterogeneous matrix of genomic measures, sample by gene (rows by columns).
-2. `cell.props` - A matrix of measured relative cell proportions, sample by cell type.
-It can be estimated using cell signatures using the `decon.cell.props` function
-3. `group` - A group membership vector (1's and 2's) indicating controls and cases.

 See `?lrcde` for real life examples.
 Run the simulation example in the "[Using LRCDE](vignettes/using_lrcde.Rmd)" vignette.

 ```{r}